Alexander of Constantinople: Death

 Alexander did not long survive Arius.
-On his deathbed he was said to have nominated his vicar, Paul, as his successor, and to have warned his clergy against Macedonius, who became bishop of Constantinople in 342 and whose teachings inspired Macedonianism.
+On his deathbed he was said to have nominated his vicar, Paul I of Constantinople, as his successor, and to have warned his clergy against Macedonius I of Constantinople, who became bishop of Constantinople in 342 and whose teachings inspired Macedonianism.

 After his death, Alexander came to be regarded as a saint of the Church.
 The service in his honor was printed in Venice in 1771.
-According to some ancient manuscripts, the feast of St Alexander was commemorated on June 2.
-Today, his feast day is celebrated annually on August 30, in a common commemoration with his fellow Patriarchs of Constantinople John the Faster (582–595, also commemorated on September 2) and Paul the New (780-784).
+According to some ancient manuscripts, the feast of Saint Alexander was commemorated on 2 June.
+Today, his feast day is celebrated annually on 30 August, in a common commemoration with his fellow Patriarchs of Constantinople John IV of Constantinople (582–595, also commemorated on 2 September) and Paul IV of Constantinople (780–784).